 Lord-Lieutenant of Dyfed (Carmarthenshire, Ceredigion and Pembrokeshire)

-Each county has a Lord-Lieutenant who is the local representative of Her Majesty The Queen in that county.
+Each county has a Lord-Lieutenant who is the local representative of His Majesty The King in that county.
 The Lord-Lieutenant’s first and foremost duty is to uphold the dignity of the Crown.
 She seeks to promote a spirit of co-operation by encouragement of the voluntary services and benevolent organisations, and by taking an active interest in the business, industrial and social life of the county.
 The Lord-Lieutenant’s role is, like the Monarch’s, essentially non-political.

 The main duties of the Lord-Lieutenant may be summarised as follows: